buildpacks/rfcs/text/0000-cache-types.md

 1. The lifecycle will provide additional `-shared-cache-dir` and `-shared-cache-image` options where `-cache-dir` and `-cache-image` could be provided.
 2. Layers marked as `cache = true` and `cache-scope = "shared"` will be stored in either `-shared-cached-dir` or `-shared-cache-image`.
-3. If `-share-cached-dir` or `-share-cached-image` are not provide and a buildpack sets a layer to cache with scope `shared`, then it would be cached to the standard cache location (`-cache-dir`/`-cache-image`).
+3. If `-shared-cache-dir` or `-shared-cache-image` are not provided and a buildpack sets a layer to cache with scope `shared`, then it would be cached to the standard cache location (`-cache-dir`/`-cache-image`).

 # Drawbacks
 [drawbacks]: #drawbacks

-- Requires that the buildpack author be continuous about providing this information for optimization purposes.
+- Requires that the buildpack author be conscious about providing this information for optimization purposes.

 # Alternatives
 [alternatives]: #alternatives